Cryvantis (CRYVANTIS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Cryvantis Historical Price

-According to the latest data gathered on Cryvantis live price page, the current price of Cryvantis is 0.001067USD.
+According to the latest data gathered on Cryvantis live price page, the current price of Cryvantis is 0.000431USD.
 The circulating supply of Cryvantis(CRYVANTIS) is

 In the past 24 hours, Cryvantis has shown a price movement of